Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 The United States Capitol

-Tour the Capitol Building on Your Washington DC Trip Itinerary
+Tour the Capitol Building

-The guided tours of the US Capitol Building are free and sometimes you can even watch Congress in session.
+When you plan a trip to Washington DC, we highly recommend taking a tour of the Capitol Building.
+Guided tours of the US Capitol Building are free and sometimes you can even watch Congress in session.
 However, advance reservations are required, and guests must adhere to strict rules.

-More Things To Do in Capitol Hill
+More Things To Do on Capitol Hill

-For example, you can also visit the US Supreme Court building (open Monday through Friday), take a tour of the Library of Congress (closed Sundays) or explore the Belmont-Paul Women’s Equality National Monument that details the history of Women’s Rights in America (closed Monday and Tuesday).
+In addition to visiting the United States Capitol, there are other iconic buildings that you can tour.
+For example, you can also visit the US Supreme Court (open Monday through Friday), take a tour of the Library of Congress (closed Sundays) or explore the Belmont-Paul Women’s Equality National Monument (closed Monday and Tuesday).

 Lunch in Capitol Hill